 In addition to outpatient care, Part B also covers medical supplies (think splints and casts, or crutches or a wheelchair), X-rays and other radiology services, and preventive care and screening services.
 One important fact about this last category, is that many of the preventive care and screening services covered under Part B are free; there is no coinsurance or other cost sharing.
 Screenings for many cancers (including breast, cervical and vaginal, colorectal, and lung) are free, as are screenings for depression and diabetes.

 Many Medicare beneficiaries do not understand that these screenings, as well as many other preventive services (like flu shots), are free; consequently, they fail to seek out those services.
 Failing to be aware of and take advantage of these free preventive and screening services can delay diagnosis and treatment of many different health conditions, ultimately impacting longevity and quality of life, not to mention increasing the eventual cost of treatment when an ailment’s symptoms appear later in a more advanced stage.
 As the adage goes, an ounce of prevention is worth a pound of cure!

 Medicare Part D

 Part D covers prescription drugs.
 Unlike Parts A and B of Original Medicare, Part D is provided by private insurers and not the federal government.
 What specific drugs it covers depends on the particular plan purchased.
 Cost and coverage may change from year to year.

-Medicare Advantage plans replace Original Medicare (i.e., Parts A and B), but also cover everything Original Medicare covers; they usually also include Part D prescription drug coverage.
+Medicare Advantage plans replace Original Medicare (i.e., Parts A and B).
+In addition to covering everything Original Medicare covers, they usually also include Part D prescription drug coverage.
 Like Part D plans, Medicare Advantage plans are provided by private insurers; not the federal government.
 Medicare Advantage plans also may include other services that are not covered by Original Medicare.
 Speaking of that topic, let’s dig deeper into what services are not covered by Medicare.

 Uncovering What’s Not